The Conditions of Solitary Confinement for Inmates

 Solitary Confinement Considered a Form of Torture

-Based on those effects, the international community frowns upon the United States’ widespread use of solitary confinement as punishment in U.S. prisons.
+Based on the negative effects, the international community frowns upon the United States’ widespread use of solitary confinement as punishment in U.S. prisons.
 In fact, the United Nations Committee Against Torture has condemned the United States’ use of solitary confinement as a form of torture, and experts in the UN suggest that all countries should ban solitary confinement because the mental health effects are too severe to justify using isolation as a means of punishment.

 “[T]he [UN] Committee [Against Torture] remains concerned about reports of extensive use of solitary confinement and other forms of isolation in US prisons, jails and other detention centres for purposes of punishment, discipline and protection, as well as for health-related reasons.
 It also notes the lack of relevant statistical information available.